nymtech/nym/documentation/operators/src/nodes/maintenance.md

 ```

-Although your gateway is Now ready to use its `wss_port`, your server may not be ready - the following commands will allow you to set up a properly configured firewall using `ufw`:
+Although your Gateway is Now ready to use its `wss_port`, your server may not be ready - the following commands will allow you to set up a properly configured firewall using `ufw`:

 ```sh
 ufw allow 9001/tcp
 ```

-Lastly don't forget to restart your Gateway, now the API will render the WSS details for this gateway:
+Lastly don't forget to restart your Gateway, now the API will render the WSS details for this Gateway:

 ### WSS on a new Gateway